Morse code spy work

 I immediately realized that some signals that were identified as spy signals didn’t contain any information of any kind.
 The humans were wrong about what was a spy signal and what were innocent signals.
 Now that I knew what the actual spy signals sounded like, I started looking for spy signals that might have been missed.
 I found plenty of them.

 SRI got a new contract to approach this project from a different angle.
 Of course, the boss was happy to get more of the government’s money with this new and larger contract.

 The SRI facility was run with “high security” and we were supposed to find a security guard to let us into our workplace and a few other buildings as needed.
 Try finding security in the middle of the night.
 So, I figured out how to pick the locks of every building to which I had legitimate access.
 Nobody ever figured out what I was doing.
 “Highly secure” meant nothing at all.

 It was the positive results of this task that got me a recommendation for the NEXRAD position described in another article.

 It was luck that I got the job, good fortune that I discovered the mess, an accident that somehow my ability with Morse Code got me my next job that was totally unrelated in any way.

-I lived my life by accidents, or maybe it is luck.
+I lived my life of success because of accidents, or maybe it is luck.
 Skill is good, but luck is better.